-- Anesthesia: Many veterinarians have fluctuating costs for anesthesia. which often depends on size and weight of the dog.
+- Anesthesia: Many veterinarians have fluctuating costs for anesthesia. which often depends on the size and weight of the dog.
 Smaller dogs will cost less to put under, while larger dogs will be more expensive to put under.

 - The cost of pre-op and post-op prescription eye drops, as well as medications.

 - Whether your dog has developed a cataract in one, or both, eyes.
 If your dog has cataracts in both, the ophthalmologist will discuss if it’s best to treat both.
 The cost differs if you are treating one eye at a time.